 Can I pay with cash then?

-By 2021, the MTA will have contactless transit cards you can put cash on, much like you do now for the MetroCard, and it'll be available for purchase from retailers and OMNY vending machines.
+Yes, much like you do now for the MetroCard, and it'll be available for purchase from retailers and OMNY vending machines.

 What about my reduced fair card and my unlimited ride pass?